plotly/plotly.py/doc/python/location-mode.md

 fig.show()
 ```

 > How Plotly matches 'country names' will change in a future version.
 Matching will become stricter and some country names may no longer match.
-We recommend using `locationmode='ISO-3'` with three-letter codes for consistent behavior across versions.
+We recommend using `locationmode='ISO-3'` with ISO codes for `locations` to ensure consistent behavior across versions.

 ```python
 import plotly.express as px